cailleach-mudengine/mudengine-infra/README.md

 at this moment, that's just for a shared instance).

-## Create Repository Pipeline

-When the repository is created a pipeline is triggered to create a TFC workspace.
-The workspace will have the repository name and the environment as suffix.

-The workspace need to be created at an specific terraform project, in order to inherit all variables written by bootstrap script.

-There's no run or apply operations at this point.
-Just workspace creation.

 ## Pull Request Pipeline

 The main reason to have a commented configuration file is to give to user the opportunity